The Center for Excellence in Writing has proven to be a powerful resource for graduate students.

 Dissertation Cafe: Every Friday from 11am to 12pm in The Writing Lab 128 Capen, North Campus.
 Drop in anytime to chat with others about your dissertation journey.
 Get connected to accountability structures such as writing groups and retreats, share strategies for building forward momentum and maintaining wellbeing.
 Above all, break out of isolation and connect with other dissertators.
 Coming soon to South and Downtown Campuses.
 This is your starting place to connect!

 Writing Groups: These are weekly meetings, usually in 3 hour blocks, in which writers come together to work on their individual projects.
 They are usually structured with goal setting at the beginning of the session and a report of accomplishments at the end.
 The frame of conversation around working time allows for discussion and sharing to overcome common challenges in the dissertation process.
 Ideally, writers form a community of friendship and support.

-Dissertation Retreats: Our Dissertation Retreats, co-sponsored by The Graduate School, help you to make bursts of significant progress toward completion of major projects.
+Dissertation Retreats: Our Dissertation Retreats help you to make bursts of significant progress toward completion of major projects.
 Dissertation Retreats are five day, focused, writing events.
-Similar to writing groups, writing days are framed by goal setting and conversation, but the majority of the time is spent working on your individual projects.
+Similar to writing groups, writing days are framed by goal setting and conversation, but the majority of the time is spent working on your individual project.

 We can also help departments to develop in-house groups and retreats.

 Click here to subscribe to our Graduate Writing Support listserv to receive occasional emails about our various graduate writing and dissertation support programs and events.